PORTALE DELLA DIDATTICA

 Exam: Compulsory oral exam;

-To gain access to the oral exam, students will be required to individually complete and submit the results of the computing assignments assigned during the laboratory sessions.
-The oral exam entails a comprehensive presentation of a scientific work chosen by the student from the ones discussed in the course and uploaded in the 'Material' section of the course site.
-Alternatively, students may select other works related to the course topics, subject to approval by the instructors.
-The presentation will be followed by 2-3 broad questions covering the main topics covered in the lectures.
+To qualify for the oral exam, students must individually complete and submit the computing assignments assigned during laboratory sessions.
+These assignments cover: a) modeling of regulatory circuits, b) DNA sequence analysis, and c) pattern formation on cell membranes.
+The exam consists of a presentation of a scientific work selected by the student.
+Students may chose from either works made available in the 'Material' section of the course site, or other relevant works (subject to instructor approval).
+Following the presentation, there will be 2-3 broad questions on key topics from the lectures.
 The grading of the presentation contributes to one-third of the overall assessment, with a maximum grade of 30L.
-The purpose of the exam is to assess the student's comprehension of fundamental concepts in molecular biology, probabilistic approaches to sequence alignment, inference of protein structures, and physical modeling of cellular functions.
+The purpose of the exam is to assess the student's comprehension of fundamental concepts in molecular biology, probabilistic approaches to sequence alignment, inference of protein structures, and physical modeling of gene regulatory circuits and cellular functions.

 In addition to the message sent by the online system, students with disabilities or Specific Learning Disorders (SLD) are invited to directly inform the professor in charge of the course about the special arrangements for the exam that have been agreed with the Special Needs Unit.
 The professor has to be informed at least one week before the beginning of the examination session in order to provide students with the most suitable arrangements for each specific type of exam.